 RxArt’s Project at CHKD with the artist will be his largest commission in Virginia since the Virginia Museum of Fine Arts commissioned “Art History is Not Linear,” 2010, a 16-panel painting inspired by their collection.

-RxArt would like to thank Capital Group Companies Charitable Foundation for lead support of this project.
-For more information about this project and supporting it, please contact Megan Skidmore at 212-260-8797 or email@example.com.
+RxArt would like to thank Capital Group Companies Charitable Foundation for their major support of this project.
+Additional thanks to Meredith and Brother Rutter their support.
+For more information about this project and supporting RxArt’s projects, contact Megan Skidmore at 212-260-8797 or email@example.com.